somerandomguythatneedshelp/RankUp/README.md

 - Text shows up at the start of a game and does get removed at the end.

 - Will remove unneccesary code for optimization

+Written on 15/12 01:42

+- Changed max rank prediction from 9 - 13
+- basic rank prediction, more testing later today

+- might add option to customize offset